Ethics in Artificial Intelligence

 History

-In May 2024, a core group met for the 1st time to discuss ethics in AI.
-Read their inaugural session report here.
+In May 2024, these core members invited other interested parties and hosted a discussion forum on ethics in AI.
+Read their session report here.

 The group reconvened in August with a smaller attendance and brainstormed meeting frequency, discussion topics, and logistics.

-Dr. Darlene King took over leadership for this group in 2025.
+Dr. Darlene King took over leadership for this group in 2025 along with Dr. Prapti Mody.

 In February 2025, we discussed UTSW’s AI oversight committee & AI Taskforce groups, heard from Dr. Andrew Jamieson & Dr. Elizabeth Heitman about their experiences of reviewing research proposals involving AI as members of the IRB (Institutional Review Board).